remotestorage/remotestorage.js/doc/js-api/remotestorage.rst

 """""""""""""
    Emitted when a wire request completes

+``sync-req-done``
+"""""""""""""""""
+   Emitted when a single sync task has finished

+``sync-done``
+"""""""""""""
+   Emitted when the complete sync cycle has finished

 ``network-offline``
 """""""""""""""""""
    Emitted once when a wire request fails for the first time, and